Australia So Much to See

 to the coast, and into the inland South West region.

-not confirmed due to differences and area grown)
+Pigea epacroides formerly Hybanthus epacroides, (species not confirmed due to differences and area grown).
+This appears

-This sprawling small low growing has mainly white flowers two millimetres by four
+This sprawling small low growing has mainly white flowers two millimetres by

 Seen flowering in September

-Pigea (Hybanthus) epacroides is found in in the Wheatbelt, parts of the Great Southern,
+(formerly Hybanthus) epacroides, which is found in in the Wheatbelt, parts of the Great Southern, and in the Goldfields Regions.

 Pigea floribunda formerly Hybanthus floribundus, Showy Hybanthus, Shrub Violet